Water and Wastewater Treatment by Membraflow

 - Drinking water treatment

-- Oil/water separation on oil & gas platforms
+- Oil/water separation on offshore oil and gas platforms

-- Process water treatment in chemicals & pharmaceuticals
+- Process water treatment in the chemical and pharmaceutical industries

 - Concentration of residues in biogas plants